Course Outline

 Spark and Hadoop for Government

-- Introduction to Hadoop (HDFS, YARN) for government data storage and processing
+- Introduction to Hadoop (HDFS, YARN)

-- Architecture of Hadoop + Spark integration for government workflows
+- Arcitecture of Hadoop and Spark integration

-- Running Spark on Hadoop YARN in a government environment
+- Running Spark on Hadoop YARN

-- Processing HDFS files using Spark for government applications
+- Processing HDFS files using Spark

 -